isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 client later attempts to renew the lease.

-Each active server monitors the clock skew by comparing its current time with the time returned by its partner in response to the heartbeat command.
-This gives a good approximation of the clock skew, although it does not take into account the time between the partner sending the response and the receipt of this response by the server which sent the heartbeat command.
+Each active server monitors the clock skew by comparing its current time with the time returned by its partner in response to the :isccmd:`ha-heartbeat` command.
+This gives a good approximation of the clock skew, although it does not take into account the time between the partner sending the response and the receipt of this response by the server which sent the :isccmd:`ha-heartbeat` command.
 If the clock skew exceeds 30 seconds, a warning log message is issued.
 The administrator may correct this problem by synchronizing the clocks (e.g. using NTP); the servers should notice the clock skew correction and stop issuing the warning.